New information outlines the prospects of replacing your property's windows with funding from the Green Homes Grants.

 Do I have to replace glazing with a certain type of window?

-Those eligible to undertake replacement glazing work will be included on a Government provided-list, made up of TrustMark registered businesses, including those approve via the Microgeneration Scheme (MCS).
+Those eligible to undertake replacement glazing work will be included on a Government provided-list, made up of TrustMark registered businesses, including those approved via the Microgeneration Scheme (MCS).

-The scheme does not outline any restrictions on options for replacing glazing – meaning that if a homeowner wanted to replace a single-glazed wooden sash window with a new triple-glazed sash window, that would be covered by the scheme, despite the costs differences compared to a standard u-PVC window, as long as the cost is within the £5,000 voucher.
+The scheme does not outline any restrictions on options for replacing glazing other than it must be applied to homes with single glazing – meaning that if a homeowner wanted to replace a single-glazed wooden sash window with a new triple-glazed sash window, that would be covered by the scheme, despite the costs differences compared to a standard u-PVC window, as long as the cost is within the £5,000 voucher and does not exceed the cost of the primary measure.

 Depending on the window type, size, frame materials and specification replacing the single glazed window, the average cost (based on an average 1200 x 900 casement u-PVC window) would be approximately £300-£400 for the whole window (glass, frame, seals, hardware) etc, while a replacement sash window should be expected to cost between £1000-1500.